conveyal/scenario-editor/docs/edit-scenario/modifications.md

 <span class="btn btn-warning"><i class="fa fa-stop-circle"></i> Stop editing</span>

 New route alignments are defined by by an ordered set of stops and control points.
 The actual route taken between these can either follow existing streets or it can take a straight line between points.
 It is also possible to combine the two options in one route as when a bus runs on the street but then diverts into a planned busway which is not yet part of the street network.
-The distance between stops is used to estimate segment travel time on the new alignment so it can be important to as be as accurate with the alignment as possible.
+The distance between stops is used to estimate segment travel time on the new alignment so it is important to as be as accurate with the alignment as possible.

 <figure>
   <img src="../img/stop-edit-legend.png" alt="symbols for stops and control points"/>